YahiaBakour/Comparative-Study---Advanced-Data-Structures/README.md

 size(right) ≤ α*size(node)
 ```

-4. Rebalance the entire tree about the scapegoat.
+4. Rebalance the entire subtree rooted about the scapegoat.